Datadog Extension for Visual Studio Code

 The Datadog extension runs Static Analysis rules on the source files you have open in your Workspace.
 The goal is to detect and fix problems such as maintainability issues, bugs, or security vulnerabilities in your code before you commit your changes.

 Static Analysis supports scanning for many programming languages.
 For a complete list, see Static Analysis Rules.
-For file types belonging to supported languages, issues are shown in the source code editor with the VS Code inspection system, and suggested fixes can be applied directly:
+For file types belonging to supported languages, issues are shown in the source code editor with the VS Code inspection system, and suggested fixes can be applied directly.

 Getting started

-at your source repository’s root.
-It prompts you to create the file if necessary:
+When you start editing a source file, the extension checks for static-analysis.datadog.yml at your source repository’s root.
+It prompts you to create it if necessary.

 Once the configuration file is created, the static analyzer runs automatically in the background.